 All departments are responsible for submitting their assessed outcomes and measures by September 1st of each academic year.
 Results and narrative assessments are due by May 31st.
 The intent of the yearly cycle is to allow the end-of-year results to inform the decision-making processes that impact future assessments and outcomes.
 Over the summer, a complete report of institutional assessments is compiled by OIER and submitted to administration.

-All instructional departments adhere to a five-year Program Review cycle.
+All instructional departments adhere to a five-year Program Review cycle or that which is required by its accrediting body.
 Program Review is an opportunity for a department to set outcomes, establish direction, and make needs known to administration.
 Every department is responsible for completing the template to create a Program Review Report, which contains, among other things, the newly proposed outcomes; statistical and demographic data for the department; narrative analysis of department strengths, weaknesses, opportunities, and threats; and needs that require support from administration.

 The Program Review cycle is staggered, so that every year sees a different school (or two) undergoing the process.
 The current cycle is as follows: